BA The Ohio State University, 2005

 PhD The Ohio State University, 2012

-William Sturkey is an historian of Modern America who specializes in the history of race in the American South, with a particular interest in the histories of working-class racial minorities.
+William Sturkey is an historian of the post-1865 United States who specializes in the history of race in the American South.
+Most of his research centers the experiences of working-class racial minorities.
 He teaches courses on Modern American History, Southern History, the Civil Rights Movement, and the History of America in the 1960s.
 His first book, To Write in the Light of Freedom, is a co-edited collection of newspapers, essays, and poems produced by African American Freedom School students during the Mississippi Freedom Summer of 1964.
 His second book, Hattiesburg: An American City in Black and White, is a biracial history of Southern Jim Crow that was published by Harvard University Press in March of 2019.
-Dr. Sturkey is currently working on a new project, tentatively titled To Be An American, which is a biography of the legendary Vietnam War hero Master Sergeant Roy Benavidez.
+Dr. Sturkey is currently working on a biography of the legendary Vietnam War hero Master Sergeant Roy Benavidez.

-Dr. Sturkey works with graduate students in all fields of Modern American History.
-He is currently advising the talented Jennifer Standish and Laura Woods.
-Dr. Sturkey also serves on the Faculty Advisory Board of the UNC Center for the Study of the American South and has previously served on faculty advisory committees for the Athletic Department, UNC Program in the Humanities.
-He also serves an elected representative on the UNC Faculty Athletics Council.
-During the 2017-2018 academic year, he was named one of two faculty recipients of the university-wide UNC Diversity and Inclusion Award for “significant contribution, time and effort of Carolina community members towards advancing an inclusive climate for excellence in teaching, research, public service and academic endeavor.”
-Dr. Sturkey is also an engaged public scholar who regularly gives public lectures, appears in local and national media, and works with K-12 teachers.
+Dr. Sturkey works with graduate students in all fields of Modern United States History.
+He is currently advising the talented Jennifer Standish.
+Dr. Sturkey also serves on the Faculty Advisory Board of the UNC Center for the Study of the American South and has previously served on faculty advisory committees for the Athletic Department, UNC Program in the Humanities, and Honor System.
+Dr. Sturkey is also an engaged public scholar who regularly delivers public lectures, appears in local and national media, and works with K-12 teachers.